-However, due to the nature of chemicals and contaminants present in refineries and petrol plants, HVAC systems can become clogged and corroded to the point where their essential functions are prohibited.
+However, due to the nature of chemicals and contaminants present in refineries and petrol plants, commercial HVAC systems can become clogged and corroded to the point where their essential functions are prohibited.
 This poses a major problem for an industry already under heavy state and federal safety standards and environmental regulations, because if the performance of a plant’s HVAC system is inhibited, then the overall health of workers present could be impacted and the quality of the refined product could be compromised.

 Coating coils can help

 One of the biggest issues with HVAC units in refineries and industrial buildings is that coils can become susceptible to high levels of corrosion much more quickly and severely under harsh environments.
 The amount of chemicals, excess gases and extracted materials allow for a greater possibility of coils breaking down to exposure of these harmful contaminants.

 To solve this issue, companies frequently turn to coil coating to make sure evaporator coils and water coils do not get significantly damaged.
 CED Engineering notes that 40 percent of equipment failures in industrial settings can be traced back to corrosion.
 To prevent these types of failures, a thin coating – usually less than 1mm thick – is applied to coils.
 Once coils are coated, they are much more durable and can better withstand severe conditions inside refineries.